billhails/PyScheme/README.md

 ## Test Coverage

-Once those packages are installed, to see test coverage just run the `coverage.sh` script (OSX/Unix), then open `htmlcov/index.html` in your browser.
-For other plarforms you can look at `coverage.sh` and see what it does (it's only a couple of lines of code.)
-If anyone wants to provide a `coverage.bat` or similar for other platforms please submit a PR.
+Once those packages are installed, to see test coverage just run the `run_coverage.py` script, then open `htmlcov/index.html` in your browser.

 I believe that the PyCharm Professional edition has built-in coverage support.